Jakob Martin Pettersen

 Jakob Martin Pettersen (11 April 1899 – 8 February 1970) was a Norwegian politician for the Labour Party and Minister of Transport and Communications 1952–1955.

 Born in Bergen to a factory worker and his wife, Pettersen studied chemistry at Bergen tekniske skole (now part of Bergen University College).
 He started working in Odda in 1921; from 1924 to 1945 he worked as a chemist at Odda Smelteverk.

-In 1928, he became a member of the municipal council of Odda and he served as vice-mayor from 1932 to 1940.
-He was elected mayor in 1945 and held the position to 1947.
+In 1928, he became a member of the municipal council of Odda and served as vice-mayor from 1932 to 1940.
+He was elected mayor in 1945 and held the position until 1947.

-He was elected to the Parliament of Norway in 1945 and served to 1965; from 1959 as vice-president of Odelstinget.
+He was elected to the Parliament of Norway in 1945 and served until 1965; from 1959 as vice-president of Odelstinget.
 From 1952 to 1955, he was Minister of Transport and Communications.

 He held leadership and other elected positions in several temperance organisations.